khmic5/azure-sdk-for-java/sdk/maps/azure-maps-search/README.md

-# Azure Resource Manager Search client library for Java
+# Azure Maps SDK Search client library for Java

-Azure Resource Manager Search client library for Java.
+Azure Maps SDK Search client library for Java.

-This package contains Microsoft Azure SDK for Search Management SDK.
-Azure Maps Search REST APIs.
+This package contains the Azure Maps SDK Search client library.
 Package tag 1.0-preview.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback